News

 1. Screen Size

-On smaller screens (under 27 inches), the visual difference between 2K and 4K may not be dramatic.
+On smaller screens (under 27 inches), the visual difference between 2K and 4K may not be noticeable.

 On larger screens (32 inches and above), 4K becomes noticeably sharper.